unrealities/MTGA_Draft_17Lands/README.md

     - [Version Management](#version-management)
     - [Building the Executable](#building-the-executable)

+## Security, Verification & macOS Gatekeeper

+Because this is a free, open-source community project, the application is not signed with a paid Apple Developer Certificate ($100/year).
+As a result, macOS and Windows SmartScreen will flag the application as an "Unidentified Developer."

+To guarantee the integrity of your download, our GitHub Actions pipeline automatically generates a **SHA-256 Checksum** for every release.
+You can compare the hash of your downloaded file against the `.sha256` file listed on the [Releases page](https://github.com/unrealities/MTGA_Draft_17Lands/releases) to verify it has not been modified.

+**Mac Users: Bypassing the "App is Damaged" or "Malware" prompt** macOS actively quarantines unsigned apps downloaded from the internet.
+To run the app safely:

+1. Open **Terminal** (Command + Space -> "Terminal").
+2. Type `xattr -cr ` (make sure to include the space at the end!).
+3. Drag and drop the `MTGA_Draft_Tool.app` from your Applications folder directly into the Terminal window.
+4. Press **Enter**.
+You can now double-click the app to open it normally.

+---

 ## Run Steps: Standalone App (Windows / macOS / Linux)

 - **Step 1:** Download the latest release for your operating system from the [releases page](https://github.com/unrealities/MTGA_Draft_17Lands/releases).

 - **Step 2:** Install/Extract the application:
-  - **Windows:** Unzip and double-click the installer executable. *(Run as administrator if installing to restricted folders like Program Files).*
+  - **Windows:** Unzip and double-click the installer executable. _(Run as administrator if installing to restricted folders like Program Files)._
-  - **macOS:** Unzip the downloaded file and drag `MTGA_Draft_Tool.app` to your Applications folder.
+  - **macOS:** Unzip the downloaded file and drag `MTGA_Draft_Tool.app` to your Applications folder. _(See the Security section above if macOS blocks the app from running)_
   - **Linux:** Extract the `.tar.gz` file and run the executable.
 - **Step 3:** In Arena, go to Adjust Options, Account, and check the Detailed Logs (Plugin Support) check box.
 - **Step 4:** Launch the `MTGA_Draft_Tool` application.
 - **Step 5:** Click the **Datasets** tab to download the 17Lands data for the sets you plan to play.
 - **Step 6:** Configure the tool through `File -> Preferences...`.
 - **Step 7:** Start the draft in Arena.
-  - *Note: MTG Arena doesn't list the very first pack (P1P1) in the log for human drafts.
-Clicking the `SCAN P1P1` button in the app will use OCR to instantly identify the cards on your screen.*
+  - _Note: MTG Arena doesn't list the very first pack (P1P1) in the log for human drafts.
+Clicking the `SCAN P1P1` button in the app will use OCR to instantly identify the cards on your screen._

 ## Run Steps: Python (Windows/Mac/Linux)